HiroKondo/MTA-Bus-Visualization/README.md

 Please download the version 0.10.1 of openFrameworks.

 ### Get the data from MTA website
-I used the data from MTA website (http://bustime.mta.info/wiki/Developers/Index).
+I used the data from [MTA website](http://bustime.mta.info/wiki/Developers/Index).
 Please get a key from the website and download the xml files of the bus data.

 ### Data Wrangling